 Accounting is more than crunching numbers.
 This in-demand field is full of skilled financial problem-solvers who aid companies of all shapes and sizes with important business decisions.
 Accounting professionals are critical thinkers who can help drive the direction of their organizations-and contribute to their fiscal health.
-The accounting program curriculum at Elizabethtown College's School of Continuing and Professional Studies curriculum provides a solid foundation in accounting and business principles and emphasizes analytical thinking, leadership, and strategic planning skills.
-Our program also offers an international perspective; you will leave E-town prepared for today's global economic environment.
+The accounting program curriculum at Elizabethtown College's School of Graduate and Professional Studies curriculum provides a solid foundation in accounting and business principles and emphasizes analytical thinking, leadership, and strategic planning skills.
+Our program also offers an international perspective; you will leave Elizabethtown College prepared for today's global economic environment.

-- Apply Generally Accepted Accounting Principles (GAAP) in financial reporting. - Utilize financial reports to draw conclusions about organizational finances. - Identify methods of technology utilization for ease of financial reporting. - Demonstrate skills to work with others toward organizational goals. - Recognize ethical standards needed for business activities.
+- apply Generally Accepted Accounting Principles (GAAP) in financial reporting. - utilize financial reports to draw conclusions about organizational finances. - identify methods of technology utilization for ease of financial reporting. - demonstrate skills to work with others toward organizational goals. - recognize ethical standards needed for business activities.